soroushmhd/soroushmhd/README.md

 ## Hi there 👋

-Senior DevOps & Linux Engineer with 10+ years of experience building highly available infrastructure, automating operations, and operating large-scale production environments.
+Senior DevOps & Linux Engineer with 10+ years of experience designing, automating, and operating highly available production infrastructure.

 - Kubernetes
 - Linux